Adityajoshi18/CNN-multiclass-Classification/README.md

 # Dataset and preprocessing

-Dataset was downloaded from Kaggle and image augmentation techniques were performed to expand the dataset.
+Dataset was downloaded from Kaggle and image augmentation techniques were performed to expand the size of the dataset.

 # Model